What is continuous recurring billing?

-There will be a new option within the proposal editor that will ask you how you would like your recurring services to be billed after the contracted end date.
 By default, this will be set to continue billing, and regardless of the contracted end date, recurring services will continue to be billed, and the proposal will not automatically be completed.
-If you prefer to keep the current functionality, you will be able to setup your recurring billing to to stop billing on the end date.
+If you prefer to have the billing end and be completed, select "Stop Recurring billing"

 Why do I still need to set an end date?